ANSH5252/Movie-Recommendation-System/README.md

 The Final Dataframe consists of only 3 columns with the id , title and tags.
 The tags column is a mixture of the columns overview , generes , cast and crew. <br>
 ### Modification of Tags Feature<br>
 The tags feature was modified to make it suitable for the recommendation system.
 The tags feature was converted into a list of strings and then the list was converted into a string.
 This was done to make it suitable for the recommendation system.<br>
+## Preprocessing Of Textual Data Using NLP<br>
+There were certain words which were having the same meaning but were assigned different vectors , e.g. "love" , "loving" and "lovable".
+All these come under a single tag but were assigned different vectors.
+Therefore, we need to convert all these words into a single word.
+This can be done using the NLP library of python.
+The NLP library , nltk of python contains a class called PorterStemmer which can be used to convert all the words having same meaning into a single word.<br>

 The system uses the concept of cosine similarity to find the similarity between the movies.